 CRISPR/Cas9 editing of endogenous banana streak virus in the B genome of Musa spp. overcomes a major challenge in banana breeding

-Presence of the integrated endogenous banana streak virus (eBSV) in the B genome of plantain (AAB) is a major challenge for breeding and dissemination of hybrids.
-As the eBSV activates into infectious viral particles under stress, the progenitor Musa balbisiana and its derivants, having at least one B genome, cannot be used as parents for crop improvement.
-This study reports a strategy to inactivate the eBSV by editing the virus sequences.
-The regenerated genome-edited events of Gonja Manjaya showed mutations in the targeted sites with the potential to prevent proper transcription or/and translational into functional viral proteins.
+This study reports a strategy to inactivate banana streak virus by editing the virus sequences.
+The regenerated genome-edited events showed mutations in the targeted sites with the potential to prevent proper transcription or/and translational into functional viral proteins.
 The study paves way for the improvement of B genome germplasm and its use in breeding programs to produce hybrids that can be globally disseminated.

 Read more: https://go.nature.com/2ToffTZ

 Biofortification of field-grown cassava by engineering expression of an iron transporter and ferritin

 Less than 10% of the estimated average requirement (EAR) for iron and zinc is provided by consumption of storage roots of the staple crop cassava in West African human populations.
 This study used genetic engineering to improve mineral micronutrient concentrations in cassava.
 The team also confirmed that the higher mineral levels don’t disappear during cooking.

 Genetic diversity of symbiotic bacteria nodulating common bean (Phaseolus vulgaris) in western Kenya